openmhealth/web-visualizations/README.md

 # Open mHealth Web Visualizations

 The Open mHealth Web Visualization library renders visualizations of Open mHealth structured data in a web browser.
-It currently generates line and bar charts.
+It currently generates line charts and bar charts.
 Default settings are included for the following measures:

 * body weight (`body_weight`)
 * heart rate (`heart_rate`)